commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:refresh ID`

-Send this attribute if you want to manually refresh the order..
+Send this attribute if you want to manually refresh the order.

 ```
 USAGE